38 Types of Spiders in Maryland

 25. Candy Striped Spider

 The candy-striped spider is one of the most commonly found spiders in the state.
-This species, also called the zebra spider, is usually found on tree trunks, fences, and logs.
+This species, called the zebra spider, is usually found on tree trunks, fences, and logs.
 They are pale yellow to brown and have black stripes down their abdomen.

 These types of spiders in Maryland can be found across North America, but they are more common in southern states like Florida and Louisiana than in Maryland.